 Abdi holds a BSEE from Montana State University and an MSEE from the Georgia Institute of Technology.

-Assaderaghi has more than 18 years of experience in high-performance, mixed-signal design and development.
-His areas of expertise span semiconductor device physics, process integration, mixed-signal design and MEMS.
+Fari Assaderaghi serves as Vice President of Advanced Technology.
+He has more than 20 years of experience in leading development of new products and technologies.
+His areas of expertise span semiconductor device physics, process integration, mixed-signal design, and MEMS.
 Prior to joining InvenSense, he served as Sr. VP of Engineering and Operations at SiTime, a company that develops MEMS-based timing solutions.
-He was responsible for helping this company increase product shipments from less than 1 million units per year to over 50 million units per year.
-Prior to that, he worked at Rambus as Sr. Director of Engineering, developing high-speed communication circuits for Sony’s PlayStation3 and TI’s digital light processing.
-He has also held senior management positions at IBM research and Siliconwave, a company that developed Bluetooth solutions for wireless communications.
+Prior to SiTime, he was Sr. Director of Engineering at Rambus, managing development of high-speed communication circuits and systems.
+He has also held senior management positions at IBM research and SiliconWave, a company that designed Bluetooth solutions.

 Assaderaghi received his B.S. in electrical engineering from SDSU, graduating summa cum laude and university valedictorian.
 He earned his MS and Ph.D. degrees in electrical engineering from UC Berkeley.
-He holds over 50 patents and has had articles and papers appear in approximately 100 publications.
+He holds over 50 patents and has contributed to more than 100 technical papers and articles.